 Shawl Ministry at First Church

-At the suggestion of Associate Minister Dena McPhetres, and within our existing Pastoral Care program, a small group of church members have developed guidelines and oversee the creation of shawls and lap robes by church members.
-The finished items are turned over to our Ministers, who, with input from our Pastoral Care Associates, determine who will be the recipients in the course of their pastoral calls.
+As part of our Pastoral Care program, a group of church members gather monthly to knit shawls and lap robes.
+The finished items are turned over to our Ministers, who, with input from our Pastoral Care Associates, give them to selected recipients in the course of their pastoral calls.
 Our intent is to provide hand-made shawls or lap robes to members of our congregation who may benefit from the care and connection to our community that a shawl conveys during a time of personal transition, difficulty, illness or bereavement.

 The Goals of the Shawl Ministry

 - To nurture social connections and provide an opportunity for participating in ministry within our ever-growing congregation.

 - To provide comfort to members of our church community during times of difficulty and transition.

 What is special about the Shawl Ministry is the spirit of intentionality that goes into the creation of each piece.
 The creators will not know to whom the shawl goes, but people are encouraged as they make the item to “weave” thoughts or prayers of comfort and healing into their work.
 In this way, each item symbolizes the caring not just of one person, but of the whole congregation.

 The Shawl Ministry is made up of men and women who are members and friends of First Church, and are interested in providing comfort items for people within our congregation.
 All genders of people are encouraged to participate!